 "Happiness depends less on what happens to us and more on how we view the past, enjoy the moment, and create the future."

 Founded in 1983, Archival Designs has been designing signature house plans for over 35 years.
 Archival Designs' homes combine the enduring elegance of the grand homes of Europe with the modern conveniences, amenities and openness preferred for today's lifestyles.
-This artful combination of classic design, luxury and function is the hallmark of Archival Designs and the legacy of David Loftus, the founder and driving talent behind our more than 400 distinctive home plans.
+This artful combination of classic design, luxury and function is the hallmark of Archival Designs and the legacy of David Loftus, the founder and driving talent behind our distinctive home plans.

 JoAnne Loftus, Owner